kHarshit/kHarshit.github.io/_posts/2020-01-17-color-and-color-spaces-in-computer-vision.md

 ## CIE Color Space

 Before understanding CIE Lab (L\*a\*b\*) color space, let's look at the problems with RGB and HSV.
-RGB is device-oriented: it describes how much red, green, and blue light a screen emits, not how a human perceives the resulting color.
+RGB is device-oriented: it describes how much <span class="color-red">red</span>, <span class="color-green">green</span>, and <span class="color-blue">blue</span> light a screen emits, not how a human perceives the resulting color.
 This causes these problems:

 <div class="mbgrid mbgrid-2" markdown="1">
 <div class="mbcard" style="--mbcard-border: 1.5px solid #d4a0a0; --mbcard-title-color: #e07070" markdown="1">
 **Non-uniform perceptual spacing**
 equal numerical steps in RGB do not produce equal perceived color differences.
-For example, changing blue from (0, 0, 200) to (0, 0, 210) looks like a much smaller change than shifting red from (200, 0, 0) to (210, 0, 0), even though the Euclidean distance is identical.
+For example, changing <span class="color-blue">blue</span> from (0, 0, 200) to (0, 0, 210) looks like a much smaller change than shifting <span class="color-red">red</span> from (200, 0, 0) to (210, 0, 0), even though the Euclidean distance is identical.
 Human eyes are simply more sensitive to some regions of color space than others.
 </div>
 <div class="mbcard" style="--mbcard-border: 1.5px solid #d4a0a0; --mbcard-title-color: #e07070" markdown="1">
 **Conflation of luminance and chrominance**